tsao100/AME-SRE/README.md

   1. Due to the file is unextractable, there would be no automatic unpacker, use TR to manually unpack, see the live demo below for detail.
   1. Use TR to trace the OP code to find the very instruction control the hot key.
   1. From the trial, the break point can be set after the keyboard interrupt int 21h ah=08.
-  1. The int 21h will be called two times for each hot key pressed, therefore set new break point in the next instruction of int 21h: bp 9b1 al>53.
+  1. The int 21h will be called two times for each hot key pressed, therefore set new break point in the next instruction of int 21h: "bp 9b1 al>53" for example.
   1. When Ctrl+F1/Shift+F1 pressed Hiew breaked at 9b1, trace until the jump table.
-  1. Find the loaction of the jmp destination adress, change it to the adress of Ctrl+F1.
+  1. Find the loaction of the jmp destination adress, change it to the address of Ctrl+F1.

 A live demo of the opertion: [Video](https://youtu.be/256guFYcyAA)